MemInsight: Autonomous Memory Augmentation for LLM Agents: Qualitative Analysis

 \section{Qualitative Analysis}

 Figure \ref{fig:1_ann} illustrates the augmentations generated using different LLM models, including Claude-Sonnet, Llama, and Mistral for a dialogue turn from the LoCoMo dataset.
 As depicted in the figure, augmentations produced by Llama include hallucinations, generating information that does not exist.
 In contrast, Figure \ref{fig:2_ann} presents the augmentations for the subsequent dialogue turn using the same models.
 Notably, Claude-Sonnet maintains consistency across both turns, suggesting its stable performance throughout all experiments.
 While Mistral model tend to be less stable as it included attributes that are not in the dialogue.
+A hallucination evaluation conducted using DeepEval yielded a score of 99.14\%, indicating strong factual consistency.
+Table~\ref{tab:low_hal} presents examples of annotations with lower scores.
+While these annotations are more generic or abstract, they remain semantically aligned with the original input.